Advanced search

 Close supervision of patients and in particular those at high risk should accompany therapy with antidepressants especially in early treatment and following dose changes.
 Patients (and caregivers of patients) should be alerted about the need to monitor for any clinical worsening, suicidal behaviour or thoughts and unusual changes in behaviour and to seek medical advice immediately if these symptoms present.

-With regard to the chance of suicide, in particular at the beginning of treatment, only a limited number of Mirtazapine film-coated tablets should be given to the patient consistent with good patient management, in order to reduce the risk of overdose.
+With regard to the chance of suicide, in particular at the beginning of treatment, only the smallest amount of Mirtazapine film-coated tablets should be given to the patient consistent with good patient management, in order to reduce the risk of overdose.

 Bone marrow depression